CarstenGermer/PlayWrite/USERDOCUMENTATION.md

 # How To Solo
 This recipe is for LOTRO in particular and assumes none of the defaults have been changed.
 - Have a separate chat-tab for 'say' and ideally for 'say' only.
+- If you want exact times in the list, for e.g. races, have your chat-timestamps switched on in the options.
 - Have a chat log of this 'say' chat-tab started.
 - Start QuestWrite.ahk
-- Select the chat-log and the rolename.qwt you want to perform.
+- Select the active chat log and the rolename.qwt you want to perform.
 - Wait for players starting to interact with you.
 - If there's a part in your quest where players need to give or show you certain items you need to do that manually by using the mouse and need to manually advance the player to the next section using the GUI.
 - Enjoy the puzzled looks and frustration when people are trying to figure out how it works ;)